-There are two distinct portraits of Gov. HAMPTON.
-The one issued by the "Hampton Portrait Company," of Charleston, S. C., is engraved in line by MARSHALL, and will be of imposing appearance, and life-size.
+There are two distinct portraits of Gov. IAMPTON.
+The one issued by the "Hampton HAMPTON.
+The one issued by the "Hampton Portrait Company," of Charleston, S. C., is engraved in line by MARSHALL, and will be of imgraved in line by MARSHALL, and will be of imposing appearance, and life-size.
 There is also a print out representing the Governor.
 We suggest that our people wait and see both pictures, before choosing which they will have.

 Marshall's famous engravings are attracting unusual attention.
-The superb large line engraving of Washington, from Squart's celebrated oil portrait in the Boston Atheneum-a plate valued at ten thousand dollars-when originally brought out about ten years ago, at once placed Mr. Marshall in the very front rank of engravers, ancient or modern, meeting, both in Europe and America, the most extravagant encomiums of artists, critics, and men of judgment.
+The superb large line engraving of Washington, from Stuart's celebrated oil portrait in the Boston Atheneum-a plate when six they have at the proper large line engravalues at ten thousand dollars-when originally valued at ten thousand dollars-when originally brought out about ten years ago, at once placed Mr. Marshall in the very front rank of engra-vers, ancient or modern, meeting, both in Europe and America, the most extravagant encomiums of artists, critics, and men of judgment.
 It was even selected for exhibition at the French Academy of Design, an honor accorded to none but the very highest works of art.
-It is, moreoverthe best, indeed the only satisfactory, portrait of Washington that exists, and is the acknowledged standard "household engraving" of him.
-The late Edward Everett said of it : "The magnificent engraving of Stuart's head of Washing-ton.
-It is truly a superb work."
-Bancroft, the historian, writes: "I have been for some years a collector of the many different engravings of the portraits of Washington.
+It is, moreover-the best, indeed the only satisfactory, portrait of Washington that exists, and is the acknowledged standard "household engraving" of him.
+The late Edward Everett said of it: "The magnificent engraving of Stuart's head of Washington.
+It is truly a superb work." the historian, writes: "I have been years a collector of the many different engravings of the portraits of Washington.
 This is beyond comparison the best of them all-the only one that is perfectly satisfactory."
-Mr. George S. Hillard, the well known art critic, says: "Were it the head of some unknown person, a lover of art would be glad to have a copy of the engraving for its rare intrinsic merits, and every American should be ready to make so satismetory.
-We ways to order to passess Marshall's R. E. Lee, just out, is a wonderful work, and in a few days his "Gov. Hampton" will go to the people of South Carolina and the country, a noble tribute to a great leader, who conquers by his high character and by peaceful means, not by the sword.-News and Courier.
+Mr. George S. Hillard, the well known art critic, says: "Were it the head of some unknown person, a lover of art would be glad to have a copy of the engraving for its rare intrinsic merits, and every American should be ready to make so satisfactory ther ways in order to possess Marshall's R. E. Lee, just out, is a wonderful work, and in a few days his "Gov. Hampton" will go to the people of South Carolina and the country, a noble tribute to a great leader, who conquers by his high character and by peaceful means, not by the sword .- News and Courier.
+And from the Columbia Register the accompanying letter:

-And from the Columbia Register the accomanying letter: The Hanpton Portrait.-We publish for the nformation of the people of the State the following extract from a letter received from Chareston, addressed to Mr. C. P. Pelham :
+THE HAMPTON PORTRAIT. - We publish for the information of the people of the State the fol-lowing extract from a letter received from Charleston, addressed to Mr. C. P. Pelham: